Gas Line Installation: Cost, Safety Requirements & What to Know

 Gas Water Heater

 Water heaters demand more from a gas line, up to 200,000 BTUs for larger units, which may require a larger diameter pipe than stoves or dryers.
 If multiple appliances share the same run, a licensed plumber must properly size the entire system to ensure adequate pressure at every outlet.
 Total gas line costs for water heaters in 2026 typically run $600 to $1,100, including valve upgrades and minor venting work.
-Learn more about tankless water heater installation requirements, which often involve dedicated gas line upgrades.
+If your unit is starting to fail, our guide to water heater leaks and warning signs can help you decide between repair and replacement before adding new gas capacity.

 Whole-House Generator

 Generators carry the highest gas demand of any residential appliance, often exceeding 100,000 BTUs.
-Outdoor installations are common, meaning buried lines, proper burial depths (typically 12 to 18 inches minimum per code), and utility coordination.
-This is one of the most expensive and technically demanding gas line jobs, with the gas line alone running $800 to $2,200+, and total generator installations reaching $6,000 to $11,000+.
+Outdoor installations are common, meaning buried lines, proper burial depths (a minimum of 12 inches per NFPA 54, with 18 inches required in many jurisdictions), and utility coordination.
+This is one of the most demanding gas line jobs, with the gas line portion alone typically running $1,000 to $3,500 in 2026, and total whole-house generator installations reaching $8,000 to $18,000 all-in.

 Generator Gas Lines Require Extra Planning